Without honesty in life, there is no honesty in art...

 Ola Rondiak, a graduate of Hunter College, grew up in Ohio in a Ukrainian family.
 She studied art in both Ukraine and Hungary.
 Her paintings stem from her family’s experiences living in Ukraine, the events of WWII, Stalin’s Iron Curtain, the Orange Revolution, and the Revolution of Dignity.
 The Orange Revolution in the fall of 2004, signaled the emergence of a new civic movement--a political resistance group, people from all walks of life, that banded together to forge a red light on the ruling class’ fraudulent election processes.
 Abrasive weather notwithstanding, Ukrainians staged nationwide nonviolent protests now known as the Orange Revolution, as well as the Revolution of Dignity in 2013.
 These events shaped Rondiak’s worldview; emotional experiences began to surface in her paintings, family history intertwines with Ukrainian history and tradition.

 Ola lives and paints between Kyiv, Ukraine and New York City.
-Some of her recent exhibits include the US Embassy in Kyiv, Ukrainian Embassies in Berlin and Munich, Odessa Opera House in Ukraine, Nymphenberg Castle in Munich, and Ukrainian National Museums in Cleveland, Ohio and Chicago, Illinois.
+Some of her recent exhibits include the Tauver's Gallery International, in Kyiv, The Delaware Contemporary in Wilmington, DE, the US Embassy in Kyiv, Ukrainian Embassies in Berlin and Munich, Odessa Opera House in Ukraine, Nymphenberg Castle in Munich, and Ukrainian National Museums in Cleveland, Ohio and Chicago, Illinois.
 Her paintings can also be found in private collections throughout the world.
-Ola's artwork is currently on display at Zorya Fine Art Gallery in Greenwich, CT and in August 2017, her exhibit "Behind the Lines" opens at The Delaware Contemporary in Wilmington, DE.
+Ola's artwork is currently on display at Zorya Fine Art Gallery in Greenwich, CT.
+Upcoming exhibits include Ukrainian Institute of America, in New York on May 4th and Rome, Italy in July.

 Rondiak's iconographic portraiture of Ukrainian women depicts their “determined and indomitable spirit.”
 Often referred to as “Pop art” or “folklore,” her work recalls the icons of the Byzantine period, where Imperial and Ecclesiastical-sponsored proliferation of busts of saints and figures of the Virgin Mary lined basilica walls, retables, iconostases, and altarpieces.

 Ola's portfolio consists of oil paintings, acrylic paintings, acrylic on cardboard, plaster of paris sculptures and mannequins, video installation, and acrylic and paper collages incorporating a number of mediums including pencil, oil pastels, and markers.
-Her "Motanka" sculptures were on exhibit at the Mystetskiy Arsenal in June 2017 in Kyiv, as a prelude to the upcoming exhibit 'Behind the Lines" at the Delaware Contemporary in August 2017.
+Her "Motanka" sculptures were on exhibit at the Mystetskiy Arsenal in June 2017 in Kyiv and can be viewed again at the Ukrainian Institute of America, in New York in May, 2018.

 My grandmother's story greatly influences my work...